PNL calculation

 -

-In the column "Yield" the amount fluctuates because the positions are active.
-Sum the yield of all trades.
+- The "Yield" column fluctuates because the positions are active.
+It sums the yield of all trades.

 -